UCAT

 The university education system in Australia is heavily regulated and subsidised by the government.
 This means that there is fixed funding that a medical school receives to run its course.
 Consequently, there are different tiers of payment contracts that a student can enter into with a medical school.

-CSP - Commonwealth Supported Place
+What is CSP - Commonwealth Supported Place?

 This is the basic university course fee structure that is familiar to most students studying in Australia.
-A Commonwealth Supported Place is heavily subsidized by the government, meaning that most of your university course fees are covered by federal funding.
+A Commonwealth Supported Place is heavily subsidised by the government, meaning that most of your university course fees are covered by federal funding.
 It is important to know that while the majority of your fees are covered, there is still an outstanding balance known as the ‘student contribution amount’ that university attendees are required to pay.

 Eligibility: To qualify for a medical CSP position, you must be an Australian or New Zealand citizen.
 Alternatively, being a permanent visa holder is also acceptable.

-BMP - Bonded Medical Place
+What is BMP - Bonded Medical Place

 The Bonded Medical Place is a scheme that aims to improve healthcare in rural and remote areas by obligating junior doctors to spend time in a predefined ‘area of need’ following their graduation from medical school.
 It is important to understand that the nature of a BMP contract is dynamic.
 What is meant by this is that the terms of a BMP rural placement following graduation, including the duration and location of placement, are subject to change every year.
 But once you have accepted a BMP position, the terms of your agreement are fixed.

 Beyond the employment obligation, a BMP is no different from a CSP from a financial point of view.
-These bonded positions have identical eligibility requirements as a CSP and are also subsidized to the same degree.
+These bonded positions have identical eligibility requirements as a CSP and are also subsidised to the same degree.
 Furthermore, both CSP and BMP places are eligible for HECS-HELP loans should the student require such assistance.

-Domestic Full Fee Place
+What is FFP - Domestic Full Fee Place

 The domestic full-fee place is not supported by the Commonwealth government financially but is identical to the CSP in that it is a no strings attached medical place.
 The major application of such a high cost is that the fees exceed the limit of $155,448 afforded to students by the HECS-HELP loan.
 In practical terms, this means that by approximately the second year of a standard medicine degree, a student will no longer be able to delay medical school fee payment, and will be charged for tuition upfront.